quchen/articles/monad_fail.md

 `MonadFail` proposal (MFP)
 ==========================

-A couple of years ago, I proposed to make `Applicative` a superclass of `Monad`, which successfully killed the single most ugly thing in Haskell as of GHC 7.10.
+A couple of years ago, we proposed to make `Applicative` a superclass of `Monad`, which successfully killed the single most ugly thing in Haskell as of GHC 7.10.